Okta, Inc.

-Okta, Inc. (formerly Saasure Inc.) is an American identity and access management company based in San Francisco.
-It provides cloud software that helps companies manage and secure user authentication into applications, and for developers to build identity controls into applications, website web services and devices.
-It was founded in 2009 and had its initial public offering in 2017, being valued at over $6 billion.
+Okta, Inc. (formerly SaaSure Inc.) is an American identity and access management company based in San Francisco.
+It provides cloud software that helps companies manage and secure user authentication into applications, and for developers to build identity controls into applications, websites, web services, and devices.
+It was founded in 2009 and had its initial public offering in 2017, reaching a valuation of over $6 billion.

 Products and services

-Okta sells 10 products, including Single Sign-On, Universal Directory, Advanced Server Access (formerly ScaleFT), API Access Management, Authentication, User Management, B2B Integration, Multi-factor Authentication, Lifecycle Management, and Access Gateway.

-Okta sells six services, including a single sign-on service that allows users to log into a variety of systems using one centralized process.
+Okta sells six services, including a single-sign-on service that allows users to log into a variety of systems using a single centralized process.
 For example, the company claims the ability to log into Gmail, Workday, Salesforce and Slack with one login.
 It also offers API authentication services.

-Okta's services are built on top of the Amazon Web Services cloud.
+Okta's services are built on the Amazon Web Services cloud.

-Okta primarily targets enterprise businesses.
-Claimed customers as of 2020 include Zoominfo, JetBlue, Nordstrom, MGM Resorts International, and the U.S. Department of Justice.

 Okta runs an annual “Oktane” user conference, which in 2018 featured former US President Barack Obama as a keynote speaker.